 - Error while determining if the catalogue is turned on for the user.

-There are many more errors that can occur, but generally it would appear for various catalogue related communication with the server.
+Many more errors can occur, but generally, it would appear for various catalogue-related communication with the server.

 If you are able to reproduce the error locally and want more information, there are a few trace flags that might come in handy.
 Find them in cm/abstract/dataSymInterface/communication/dsConfig.cm

 For tracing events related to foreground/background sync tasks.